Avi-Kenny/SimEngine/docs/docs/function-reference/function-reference.md

 ---

-Note: the function documentation here is the same documentation that you can obtain via an interactive R session (e.g. `?add_creator`).
+Note: the function documentation here is the same documentation that you can obtain via an interactive R session (e.g. `?new_sim`).